sohaamir/neuro_resources/README.md

 - [Bayesian Inference with Stan](https://nicholasrjenkins.science/tutorials/bayesian-inference-with-stan/rstan/) A tutorial on how to use `stan` to perform Bayesian inference, covering stan syntax and how to program linear and binary outcome models.
 Written by Nick Jenkins, General Motors.
 ### git
 - [Version Control with Git](https://swcarpentry.github.io/git-novice/) Software Carpentries workshop on `git`, see the University of Birmingham's version [here](https://bham-carpentries.github.io/git-novice/).
+- [Git and GitLab Tutorial](https://julia-pfarr.github.io/git-gitlab_tutorial/) An introductory tutorial on `git` and `GitLab` made for researchers in psychology or neurosciences with little to no background in software development or no other computational expertise.
+Created by Julia-Katharina Pfarr, Philipps-Universität Marburg.
 - [Learn Git Branching](https://learngitbranching.js.org/) A really run and 'gamified' way of learning `git` branching created by Peter Cottle.
 ### Unix/Linux
 - [The Unix Shell](https://swcarpentry.github.io/shell-novice/) Software Carpentries workshop on Unix.